-As stated elsewhere in this prospectus, we have not generated any revenues, have sustained losses and have accumulated a significant deficit since our inception.
-Also, we estimate that our cash resources are only sufficient to fund our operations for less than one year from the filing date of this prospectus.
-As a result, our continued existence is dependent upon our ability to obtain additional debt or equity financing and to ultimately become a commercially viable organization.
-As of March 31, 2024, the Company had unrestricted cash, cash equivalents and marketable securities of approximately \$6.35 million.
+As stated elsewhere in this Annual Report on Form 10-K, we have not generated any revenues, have sustained losses and have accumulated a significant deficit since our inception.
+Also, we estimate that our cash resources are only sufficient to fund our operations for less than one year from the filing date of this Annual Report on Form 10-K. As a result, our continued existence is dependent upon our ability to obtain additional debt or equity financing and to ultimately become a commercially viable organization.
+As of December 31, 2023, the Company had unrestricted cash, cash equivalents and marketable securities of approximately \$6.4 million.
+This does not include the approximately \$2.4 million in net proceeds we received in our warrant reset transaction that closed on January 3, 2024.